rca0/rca0.github.io/_posts/2023-11-20-sql-concepts.md

 # SQL Concepts

 For me SQL it is always hard to do when things goes beyond the simple queries (i'm not used to execute SQL in my daily work).
-Everytime when i need to make complex queries i have to spend a lot of time doing research.
+Whenever I need to create complex queries, I find myself spending a significant amount of time on research.
 Now, i would like to share one thing that has been helping me a lot when i need to use SQL.

 One brief introdution about SQL.
 SQL stands for Structured Query Language, whereas you can access, manipulate  and interacting databases.
 In this post i will cover relational SQL (RDBMS - Relational Database Management System).